YuanTian1991/ChAMP/README.md

 # ChAMP Package for DNA methylation analysis

+> Note that this is NOT a proper release version ChAMP and under intensive modification and upgrade, the formally released one is on [Bioconductor](https://www.bioconductor.org/packages/release/bioc/html/ChAMP.html).

 ChAMP package is designed for conduct DNA methylation array analysis, providing service from data loading, to final gene set enrichment analysis .e.g.

 More information could be find in [Bioconductor page](https://bioconductor.org/packages/release/bioc/html/ChAMP.html).
 Also we provided a more detailed guide in the [HTML vignette](https://bioconductor.org/packages/release/bioc/vignettes/ChAMP/inst/doc/ChAMP.html).